apache/nuttx/configs/freedom-k64f/README.txt

        CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : The older OABI version
        CONFIG_RAW_BINARY=y                 : Output formats: ELF and raw binary

+    3. The Serial Console is provided on UART3 with the correct pin configuration for use with an Arduino Serial Shield.

-    3. An SDHC driver is under work and can be enabled in the NSH configuration for further testing be setting the following configuration values as
+    4. An SDHC driver is under work and can be enabled in the NSH configuration for further testing be setting the following configuration values as
        follows: